klmcwhirter/ec_poc/docs/V4_Roadmap.md

   * this should allow users to add / remove files to change / delete instead of them being hard coded
   * [#141 - Please make it init agnostic](https://github.com/bayasdev/envycontrol/issues/141)
   * [#145 - Runit?](https://github.com/bayasdev/envycontrol/issues/145) - eliminates the need for [ToneyFoxxy's](https://github.com/ToneyFoxxy/ToneyFoxxy-EnvyControl-Without-SystemD) customizations
+* Do we need a level of abstraction to model the different init subsystems so that different actions can be taken?
+  * What would that look like?
 * Add custom profiles to simplify command lines:
   * envycontrol switch --profile my_hybrid ==> `envycontrol --switch hybrid --rtd3 1`
   * envycontrol switch --profile my_nvidia ==> `envycontrol --switch nvidia --force-comp --coolbits 24 --dm sddm --use-nvidia-current`